shama/vinyl-named/README.md

 fs.src('src/*.js')
   .pipe(named())
   .pipe(through(function(file) {
-    // file.chunkName now equals the basename minus the extension }))
+    // file.named now equals the basename minus the extension }))

 // Or return a name for a given file